 - TRANQUILLITY — Be not disturbed at trifles, or at accidents common or unavoidable.

-- PRACTICE DOING NOTHING, EXQUISITELY — How often do we actually do nothing?
-OK, technically we’re always “doing something,” but you know what I mean — just sit there and do nothing.
-No need to plan, no need to read, no need to watch something, no need to do a chore or eat while you do nothing.
-Just don’t do anything.
-Don’t accomplish anything, don’t take care of anything.
-What happens is you will start to notice your brain’s habit of wanting to get something done — it will almost itch to do something.
+- PRACTICE DOING NOTHING, EXQUISITELY — No need to plan, no need to read, no need to watch something, no need to do a chore or eat while you do nothing.
+You will start to notice your brain’s habit of wanting to get something done.
 This exposes our mental habits, which is a good thing.
-However, keep doing nothing.
-Just sit for awhile, resisting the urge to do something.
-After some practice, you can get good at doing nothing.
-And this leads to the mental habit of contentment, gratitude without complaining.
+Keep doing nothing.
+Sit for awhile, resisting the urge to do something.
+After some practice, you can get good at doing nothing, and this leads to the mental habit of contentment and gratitude.

 - CHASTITY — Rarely use venery but for health or offspring, never to dullness, weakness, or the injury of your own or another’s peace or reputation.